jaydengong17/jaydengong17.github.io/_posts/2023-12-8-Intuition-Exponents.md

 Specifically, I noticed that the way that my school math class taught math was the formulas way, where we just memorize a lot of formulas without actually knowing how they work.
 Because of that, I decided to do this to explain the reasoning behind all of the formulas.
-This will go along with what I am learning in class right now.
+This series will go along with what is taught in class right now.

 Formulas we memorized this class: